Classic Car Loan Project – Bob Wilkinson, Profile.

 Above:: My 1929 Ford Model A Phaeton.

-My recent restoration projects also include a 1929 Ford Model A Phaeton (open tourer) ….a splendid vintage classic.
+My recent restoration projects also include a 1929 Ford Model A Phaeton (open tourer – but now sold) ….a splendid vintage classic.
 20 years later I am still a member of the Ford Model A Club of Great Britain and served on committee, including being Chairman, for several years.

 Combining clubs and Fords together I started the Old Ford Rally at Gaydon in 2009.
 It has now become the biggest rally for OLD Fords (we have 1995 cut off ) in the UK.